 Street Law Overview

-Law students who participate in the Street Law program receive at least 14 hours of intensive training during sessions offered during the winter break.
-Local legal aid and private attorneys provide lectures and resources concerning substantive areas of law including Constitutional, Consumer, Criminal, Education, Employment, Family, Housing and Juvenile Law.
-Community legal education professionals and teachers from participating schools provide training in effective teaching methods and advice for working with at-risk youth.
+Law students who participate in the Street Law program receive 5 hours of live training usually over winter break.
+The law students also have access to numerous hours of asynchronous learning materials created by local legal aid and private attorneys.
+These materials cover substantive areas of law including Constitutional, Consumer, Criminal, Education, Employment, Family, Housing and Juvenile Law.
+Community legal education professionals and teachers from participating schools provide training in effective teaching methods and advice for working with youth.

 You may also be interested in: